developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ------

-**1D Quiet Zone Level -** Sets the effort at which the decoder will attempt to decode marginless barcodes:
+**1D Quiet Zone Level -** Sets the effort at which the decoder will attempt to decode margin-less barcodes:

 * **Level 0 -** The decoder will perform margin decoding as usual.